Last updated:

 In this article

-Revenue recognition is the leading cause of financial restatements among public companies.
+Revenue recognition remains a leading cause of financial restatements among public companies.

 When revenue is recorded at the wrong time, financial statements no longer reflect how a business actually performs.
 Because revenue sits at the top of the income statement, even small timing errors can have a meaningful impact.